 Burst Test: A 3-foot sample of hose chosen at random shall stand without failure a hydrostatic pressure of 1200 psi while lying straight or curved on a 27” radius.
 Retention of the coupling to the hose shall equal or exceed the burst pressure.

 Kink Test: A full length shall withstand, while kinked, without failure, a hydrostatic pressure of 600 psi.

 Diameter: The hose shall have an internal diameter of not less than the trade size of the hose, except that internal diameter of the 2½” hose shall not be less than 2-9/16”.

 Method of Testing: All measurements and tests necessary to determine compliance of the fire hose with the specified requirements shall be made in accordance with ASTM D 380-87, “Standard Test Methods for Rubber Hose”, except as otherwise specified.
 All tests shall be conducted at the point of manufacture, or at a laboratory equipped for such testing.
 All tests shall be performed as specified in NFPA 1961 (2002 Edition).
 Hydrostatic tests shall be conducted under controlled conditions employing equipment capable of supplying a uniform pressure.

-Warranty: The manufacturer warrants the hose to be free from defects in materials and workmanship for a period of TEN years.
+Warranty: The manufacturer warrants the hose to be free from defects in materials and workmanship for a period of five years.
 The warranty shall provide for the repair or replacement of the hose and couplings proven to have failed due to faulty material or workmanship.

 |Weight per 50’